wcout/FLTrator/README.md

     -S (start with settings for a slow computer).

-You should also turn on speed correction using:

-    -C (use speed correction measurement).
+You can also try the auto-frame-correction mode by specifying `-C`.

+     This tries to dynamically adjust the scrolling speed.

 Your best combination of command line switches for a slow computer:

     -CScpsb

-**NEW**: You can also try the auto-frame-correction mode by specifying `-C`.
-         This tries to dynamically adjust the scrolling speed.

 ### Fast Machine?